 - HOW MANY TIMES MAY I TAKE THE CPT/PERT AND HOW LONG ARE MY SCORES VALID?

-- You are allowed to take each sub-test two times per semester.
-Please consult the academic calendar to view semester dates.
+- You are allowed to take each sub-test of the PERT two times per semester.
+To view semester dates, please consult the Academic Calendar

-- Your CPT/PERT sub-test scores are valid for two years.
+- Your CPT/PERT test scores are only valid for two years.

-- WHICH MATERIALS ARE ALLOWED/NOT ALLOWED WHILE TAKING THE CPT/PERT AND HOW LONG WILL
+- WHICH MATERIALS ARE ALLOWED/NOT ALLOWED WHILE TAKING THE PERT AND HOW LONG WILL THE

-- Calculators are not allowed.
-Pencils, erasers and scrap paper will be provided by the Gulf Coast State College Testing Center.
-The only items permitted in the testing room are your car keys and photo ID.
+- Calculators are not allowed, and pencils, erasers, and scrap paper will be provided by the Gulf Coast State College Testing Center.
+No cellphones, hats, or any electronic device are permitted.

-- WHAT IF I HAVE FURTHER QUESTIONS ABOUT THE CPT/PERT AND WHERE IS THE GULF COAST STATE
+- WHAT IF I HAVE FURTHER QUESTIONS ABOUT THE PERT AND WHERE IS THE GULF COAST STATE

 COLLEGE TESTING CENTER LOCATED?

-- The Gulf Coast State College Testing Center is located on the 3rd floor of the Student Union West Building (View Campus Map).
-Sign in on the computer in the 3rd floor stairwell and then come to the seating area closest to room 311 and wait for your name to be called.
+- The Gulf Coast State College Testing Center is located on the First Floor of the Student Union West Building.
+Sign in on the computer in the first floor in room 80 and wait for your name to be called.

 - WHAT ARE THE CPT/PERT TESTING DATES AND TIMES?